hiero-ledger/hiero-sdk-tck/docs/test-specifications/contract-service/ContractCreateTransaction.md

 ---

 ### **Initial Balance**
+- The initial balance of the contract in HBAR.

 | Test no | Name                                                               | Input                              | Expected Response                                             | Implemented |
 |---------|--------------------------------------------------------------------| ---------------------------------- |---------------------------------------------------------------| ----------- |